-- We are a Montessori centre this differs to other childcare centres.
-Please read page titled what is 'Montessori?' - We are a small community with only 20 children. - There are two rooms: - The Nido room for 6 weeks to approximately 18-19 months - The Community room from approximately 18-19 months to 3 years - PWe are Open 8:00am to 5:30pm - POur fees are \$145 per day and we are registered for CCB and CCR. - Things we provide: - ## Quality care and education - ## Morning Tea, Lunch, Afternoon Tea (Our food provider is Kids Gourmet Food) - ## Cloth Nappies
+- We are a Montessori centre this differs to other childcare centers.
+Please read page titled 'What is Montessori?'.

+- We are a small community with only 20 children.

+- There are two rooms:

+- The Nido room for 6 weeks to approximately 18-19 months

+- The Community room from approximately 18-19 months to 3 years

+- We are Open 8:00am to 5:30pm

+- Our fees are \$135 per day and we are registered for CCB and CCR.

+- Things we provide:

+- Quality care and education

+- Morning Tea, Lunch, Afternoon Tea (Our food provider is Kids Gourmet Food)

+- Cloth Nappies

-Things you will need to provide:
+- Things you will need to provide:

+- Bed Sheets Standard Cot size

+- Water Bottle

+- Milk Bottle Formula

+- Hat

-- Bed Sheets Standard Cot size - Water Bottle - Milk Bottle Formula - Hat - Change of clothes x 2 1 disposable nappy for home time - TOur wait list length differs depending on when you are looking to start your child and how old your child is, and your preference of days. - POur ratio is regulated by the Federal Government and is 1 adult to 4 children for children under the age of 2, 1 adult to 5 children for children aged 2-3 and 1 adult to 10 children aged 3-6. - Should you decide to place your child on the wait list for the Montessori Works in Maroubra, Matraville, and Randwick or Montessori By-The-Bay in Monterey, having attended Forever Green gives your child preference and you will be notified as soon as a place becomes available.
+- Change of clothes x 2

+- POur wait list length differs depending on when you are looking to start your child and how old your child is, and your preference of days.

+- POur ratio is regulated by the Federal Government and is 1 adult to 4 children for children under 2. and

+- Should you decide to place your child on the wait list for the Montessori Works in Maroubra, Mattraville, and Randwick or Montessori By-The-Bay in Monterey, having attended Forever Green gives your child preference and you will be notified as soon as a place becomes available.

-The Educators at Forever Green have a range of experience and qualifications from trainee in Certificate III to Master's Degree.
+- The Educators at Forever Green have a range of experience and qualifications from trainee in Certificate III to Masters Degree.
 They are all loving, wholesome and dedicated individuals who bring creativity and laughter to the children.